False Confessions in Florida Sex Crimes Cases: What Tampa Defendants Need to Know

 Brancato Law Firm, P.A.

-The dangers are well-documented.
 The Netflix series Making a Murderer highlighted how a 16-year-old boy with borderline intellectual disability was pressured into a false confession.
 Although the circumstances vary, the pattern is common: law enforcement applies psychological pressure until a suspect breaks down.
-Having an experienced Tampa Attorney in the room can be a game changer and prevent false confessions.
+Furthermore, having an experienced Tampa criminal defense attorney present during questioning can prevent these devastating outcomes.

-How The Brancato Law Firm, P.A.
-Challenges False Confessions
+How The Brancato Law Firm Challenges False Confessions

 Detailed Analysis of Interrogation Tactics